 Shoes don't have lots of room for potting soil, so you have to make the most of the soil you can squish in.
 It's also a good idea to choose plants, like succulents that are fairly drought tolerant, because the shoes tend to dry out really fast.

-It's also a bit of a challenge to... plant in the back of the Crocs which are open.
-I usually line the back with moss so I can stuff in more potting soil.
+It's also a bit of a challenge to plant in the back of the Crocs, which are open.
+If you wish, you can... line the back with moss so you can stuff in more potting soil.

 05 of 09